 It’s pretty simple:

-There are numerous studies about how better communication improves engagement, and even more of them about how employee engagement improves productivity.
 One of the most interesting facts is that actually only 25% businesses have a defined strategy for improving employee engagement.

 Establishing better communication will increase engagement.
 So, where to start from?